9andresc/dsna/README.md

 #### Description

 It a simple kind of tree in which parent nodes have at most two child nodes, which are referred to as the left child and the right child.
+There a few ways to traverse a tree, the two most general ways are:

+- BFS (Breadth-first search): It starts at the tree root and explores all of the siblings nodes at the present level prior to moving on to the nodes at the next level.

+- DFS (Depth-first search): It starts at the tree root and explores as far as possible along each branch before backtracking.
+This method has different options to traverse a tree, which are:

+  - Pre-order: Check off a node as you see it before you traverse any further in the tree.
+  - In-order: Check off a node when you've seen its left child and come back to it.
+  - Post-order: Check off a node after you've seen all its children and come back to it.

 #### Time complexity